Skip to Content

 Barter

-Direct barter transactions, exchanging one good for another, have become popular, again.
+Direct barter transactions, exchanging one good for another, have become popular again.

-This is primarily due to computers and other means of mass communication allowing people to advertise their goods and services to a large number of people at once.
-Likewise, making it possible for the seller to update information in real-time as circumstances (location, stock level, or prices) change.
+This is primarily due to computers and other means of mass communication, which allow people to advertise their goods and services to a large number of people at once.

 In the last few years, we’ve seen that despite incidences of civil unrest, violence, natural disasters, or other emergencies, social media sites and online marketplaces have not become inactive during crises.
 However, many people lose access.

-These lines of communication aren’t guaranteed to be open, should an emergency situation arise.
-However, it would be wise to become acquainted with online barter communities.
 Additionally, offline barter exchanges are useful in order to learn who produces what, the level of interest in what you have to trade, and with whom you might potentially exchange goods.

 In a barter economy, the good or service itself acts as a store of value.
 Outside of producing or stocking for the needs of the individual or family, it would be wise to have items to exchange that will be in high demand but low supply.